percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 2.1 Core Concepts

 - **Percona ClusterSync for MongoDB (PCSM):** A standalone binary that replicates data between two MongoDB deployments.
 It performs an initial sync followed by real-time replication.
 - **Initial sync:** The first phase of replication.
 PCSM clones all data from the source to the target, then applies all changes that occurred since the clone started.
 For sharded clusters, PCSM first retrieves shard key information from the source and creates collections on the target with the same shard keys before copying data.
-Cannot resume after failure -- must restart from scratch.
+Cannot resume after failure; must restart from scratch.
 - **Real-time replication:** After initial sync completes, PCSM captures change stream events from the source and applies them to the target, ensuring real-time synchronization.
 Resumes from the last stored checkpoint after restart.
 - **Checkpoint:** A persisted position in the source's change stream that allows PCSM to resume real-time replication after a restart without re-running initial sync.
 - **Finalization:** A one-time operation that completes the migration.
 PCSM finalizes replication, creates required indexes on the target, and stops.
 After finalization, starting PCSM again begins a new initial sync from scratch.
 - **PCSM workflow:** `start` (begin replication) → initial sync → real-time replication → `pause`/`resume` (control replication) → `finalize` (complete migration) → cutover (switch clients to target).
 - **PCSM HTTP API:** PCSM exposes an HTTP API on port 2242.
 The operator uses `POST /start`, `POST /pause`, `POST /resume`, `POST /finalize`, and `GET /status` to control the PCSM lifecycle. `POST /finalize` is driven by the one-way `spec.finalize=true` switch (see §5.5 and §11 Q12).
-The operator will NOT call `POST /reset` -- it wipes checkpoint state and is left as a manual action (see Non-Goals).
+The operator will NOT call `POST /reset`; it wipes checkpoint state and is left as a manual action (see Non-Goals).
 The API does not require authentication; the operator communicates with PCSM via a ClusterIP Service within the Kubernetes network.

 ### 2.2 Key Constraints